Numerical Propagation#

 list [ tuple (hy::expression, hy::expression )]: The dynamics in the form [(x, dx), …]

-Returns a Taylor adaptive propagator (Heyoka) for the zero_hold_kep dynamics retreiving one from a global cache and making a copy.
+Returns a Taylor adaptive propagator (Heyoka) for the zoh_kep_dyn() dynamics retrieving one from a global cache if available.

 Args: